rubyredrick/ri_cal/README.txt

 event.dtstart = Time.parse("1/1/2010 00:00:00").set_tzid(:floating)

+=== RiCal produced Calendars and Tzinfo

+Calendars created by the RiCal Builder DSL use TZInfo as a source of time zone definition information.
+RFC 2445 does not specify standard names for time zones, so each time zone identifier (tzid) within an icalendar data stream must correspond to a VTIMEZONE component in that data stream.

+When an RiCal calendar is exported to an icalendar data stream, the needed VTIMEZONE components will be generated.
+In addition a parameter is added to the PRODID property of the calendar which identifies that the source of tzids is tzinfo.
+For purposes of this documentation such a calendar is called a tzinfo calendar.

+When RiCal imports an icalendar data stream produced by another library or application, such as Apple's ical.app, or Google mail, it will be recognized as not being a non-tzinfo calendar, and any tzids will be resolved using the included VTIMEZONEs.
+Note that these calendars may well use tzids which are not recognizable by the tzinfo gem or by the similar code provided by ActiveSupport, so care is needed in using them.

+=== Ruby values of DATETIME properties

+The result of accessing the value of a DATETIME property (e.g. event.dtstart) depends on several
+factors:

+ * If the property has a DATE value, then the result will be a Ruby Date object.

+ * Otherwise, if the property has a DATETIME value with a floating timezone, then the result will be a Ruby DateTime object, the tzid attribute will be set to :floating, and will respond truthily to has_floating_timezone?

+ * Otherwise if the value is attached to a property contained in a non-tzinfo calendar, or if the ActiveSupport gem is not loaded, then the result will be a Ruby DateTime object, with the proper offset from UTC, and with the tzid property set.

+ * Finally, if the value is attached to a property contained in a tzinfo calendar and the ActiveSupport gem is loaded, then the result will be an ActiveSupport::TimeWithZone with the proper tzid.

 ==== RDATE, and EXDATE properties (Occurrence Lists)

 A calendar component which supports recurrence properties (e.g. Event) may have zero or more RDATE